praise-dev8080/HaggleBackendEngineerAsessment/README.md

 ## Running the project locally on a Node server
 1. Clone the repository and navigate to the project
+2. 2.
+Run "npm install" to download all dependencies
-2. (optional) Create a '.env" file to set environment variables i.e. PORT, HOSTNAME
+3. (optional) Create a '.env" file to set environment variables i.e. PORT, HOSTNAME
-3. Run "npm start"
+4. Run "npm start"
-4. Go to localhostname:port
+5. Go to localhostname:port

 ## Running from a docker image
 1. Run "docker run -p 3030:3000 punchey/hagglex-node-graphql"